Haaselh0ff/SWOSU_CS1_GroupProject1/Readme.txt

 	Revision7 - Final test
 	Revision8 - Redid Impossible Mode with some massively long code and gave it a new 30 letter word.
 	Revision9 - Kade's Code added.
 All is well.
+	Revision10 - Added Lane's code and finished the coding.

 How to: